7 Problem Solving Steps

 “Do not focus on finding an answer: focus on defining the question” Peter Drucker

-Part of our manage in a minute series, read this article to gain a quick overview of the right steps effective problem solving.
+Part of our manage in a minute series, read this article to gain a quick overview of the right steps for effective problem solving.
 We end the article with two principles that perhaps aren’t applied often enough when we set out to solve a problem.

 You may also want to read our article: problem solving questions, which raises five challenging and provocative questions, based on this 7 step problem solving process: